TysonStanley/tysonstanley.github.io/_posts/2019-07-12-datatable.md

 The `data.table` package has been a fun thing to learn about this week.

 Since getting into R several years ago, I had known `data.table` was a fast and efficient tool for larger data sets.
-I had tried using it but got confused early on and, unfortunately, switched to what I knew (just `data.frame`s).
+I had tried using it but got confused early on and, unfortunately, switched to what I knew (mainly just `data.frame`s).

 Then came along the `tidyverse`.
 Suddenly, R was straightforward; I was